 Members of Kosmos Society are running community study groups associated with these resources to support each others’ learning.
 If you are interested in taking part, please post in the Forum.
-If you are not currently a member, please email email@example.com with some information about yourself, to request an invitation code.
+If you are not currently a member, please complete the application form (at the bottom of the Home page) with some information about yourself, to request an invitation code.

 Kosmos Society Greek Learning Modules:

 - Introduction to Homeric Greek

 This Introduction to Homeric Greek series was created by members of the Kosmos Society (then called Hour 25) Community in coordination with Professor Graeme Bird as a community-generated, open access educational resource.
 The series is designed as a gentle introduction for absolute beginners.